magnars/dash.el/README.md

 #### -concat `(&rest sequences)`

-Concatenate all the arguments and make the result a list.
+Concatenate all `sequences` and make the result a list.
 The result is a list whose elements are the elements of all the arguments.
 Each argument may be a list, vector or string.

 All arguments except the last argument are copied.
 The last argument is just used as the tail of the new list.
+If the last argument is not a list, this results in a dotted list.

+As an exception, if all the arguments except the last are `nil`, and the last argument is not a list, the return value is that last argument unaltered, not a list.

 ```el
 (-concat '(1)) ;; => (1)